moelhaj996/SRLP/README.md

 ## 🎯 Executive Summary

-The **Enhanced Self-Refinement for LLM Planners (SRLP) Framework v3.0** is a comprehensive research platform that implements and evaluates iterative self-refinement strategies across multiple Large Language Model (LLM) providers.
+The **Self-Refinement for LLM Planners (SRLP) Framework v3.0** is a comprehensive research platform that implements and evaluates iterative self-refinement strategies across multiple Large Language Model (LLM) providers.
 This framework serves as the core implementation for a master's thesis investigating the effectiveness of automated feedback loops in improving LLM planning capabilities.

 ### 🏆 Key Achievements
 - **Multi-Provider Integration**: Full support for GPT-4, Claude-3, Google Gemini, and extensible architecture